Providing Innovative Learning Opportunities

-The College of Business and Behavioral Science offers a dynamic educational experience for our students through our centers and institutes.
-Experiential learning, in which students apply classroom theories to real-world experiences, is the hallmark of the innovative CBBS learning environment.
+We offer a dynamic educational experience for our students through our centers and institutes.
+Experiential learning, in which students apply classroom theories to real-world experiences, is the hallmark of the innovative business school learning environment.
 With a fully engaged support network, research labs equipped with the latest technology and opportunities for hands-on learning, our students gain competitive skills while also gaining all-important confidence.

 Through relevant seminar programs, assistance for entrepreneurs and small businesses, executive education programs, and conferences and seminars where international experts stimulate dialogue and inspire positive action, the college fulfills its mission to develop leaders — both on campus and throughout the community.

 The mission of the Arthur M. Spiro Institute for Entrepreneurial Leadership is to support educational, research and outreach programs that promote entrepreneurial activity and economic development of the region, state and nation.
 The focus is on wealth creation through entrepreneurial activity.